waywardgeek/infnoise/README.md

 The total for all the parts, including boards from OSH Park, come to $5.69 each, in 1,000 unit quantities.
 However, that cost is dominated by USB related parts, particularly the FT240X chip, the USB connector, and the USB-stick enclosure.
-Just the components for the modular noise multiplier come out to $0.97.
+Just the components for the modular entropy multiplier come out to $0.97.

 Here is a faster version that uses a more expensive op-amp from TI: